oSharpey/cyber-obsidian/year-2/HBCS/Reading-Summaries.md

     - Need to improve mental models
     - Fundamentals of where data goes
     - Understand how policies influence their data and respond to threats

+# Reading 3
+The paper aims to discuss the possibly that artificial intelligence could overcome humans.
+It focuses on the shortcomings of current thoughts on AI and humanity being too focused on treating the brain like a computer and input-output relationships